 Relay award medals

-To each member of the top three overall relay teams.
-By March 1, if we have multiple Female teams and/or multiple Masters teams, we will add these awards:
+To each member of the top overall relay team.
+By February 24, if we have multiple Female teams and/or multiple Masters teams, we will add these awards:

 - 5 teams in either – 1st place medals for each member

 - 12 teams in either – 1st, 2nd, 3rd place medals to each member

 All unclaimed medals will be available for pickup at Runners’ Choice any time from Tuesday, March 17, to Friday, March 17, 2020.